Chaste/Chaste.github.io/site/content/chaste-guides/external-developer-guide.md

 ```

-git checkout master
+git checkout develop

 ```

-# Contributing Code Back to Chaste
+## Contributing Code Back to Chaste

-## Before you start
+### Before you start

 If you intend to submit code back to the main Chaste repository, please see ChasteGuides/BestPracticeGuide.

 ### Coding Standards

-To understand why Chaste variables, methods and classes are named like they are please see our [C++ naming conventions](https://github.com/Chaste/trac_archive/wiki/Coding-Standards-Strategy).
+To understand why Chaste variables, methods and classes are named like they are please see our [C++ naming conventions](Coding-Standards-Strategy).

 We also lay out and document our code in a particular way, see CodeStructureStrategy.

 You may also want to read through the other 'strategies' that we use to keep things consistent and well tested at ChasteStrategies.

-## Open a ticket
+### Creating an Issue

-First start a new ticket on this wiki (buttons in top right) and describe the problem you are trying to solve.
+First [create a new issue](https://github.com/Chaste/Chaste/issues) on GitHub and describe the problem you are trying to solve.

-## Working in a new branch
+### Working in a new branch

-Please see ChasteGuides/GitGuide#Ticketworkflow for how to work in a new branch - you should branch off `develop` if you want to contribute code back to the main Chaste repository.
+Please see the [issue workflow]( {{< ref "#issue-workflow" >}} ) for how to work in a new branch - you should branch off `develop` if you want to contribute code back to the main Chaste repository.

 Make sure you merge in the latest `develop` branch into your ticket regularly to keep up to date and avoid lots of changes before merging back in to our main repo.

-If you would like to work with our repository, please contact the developers via the mailing list and we will create an account for you.

-Ideally, write a comment on your ticket about any commits that you have done and pushed to your ticket branch on the chaste.cs.ox.ac.uk git repo.
+Ideally, write a comment on your issue about any commits that you have done and pushed to your branch.

-## Testing
+### Testing

 Run all tests (continuous, nightly, parallel, coverage, memory) as per ChasteGuides/CmakeBuildGuide#OtherUsefulTargets